Iasa-Global/btabok/pages/competency_model/governance_cm.md

 | | -   Learner will be able to identify technology requirements and solutions for information security.
 | **CITA -- Associate** | -   Learner will be able to define security architecture requirements to ensure information security at a project level.
 | | -   Learner will be able to identify information security requirements related to their area of concern or specialization.
-| **CITA -- Specialist** | -   Learner will be able to identify common frameworks and standards for information security compliance and governance.
+| **CITA -- Professional** | -   Learner will be able to identify common frameworks and standards for information security compliance and governance.
 | | -   Learner will be able to implement information risk management framework for the enterprise including information classification, risk assessment and related controls.
-| **CITA -- Professional** | -   Learner will be able to design enterprise framework for information security and risk management.
+| **CITA -- Distinguished** | -   Learner will be able to design enterprise framework for information security and risk management.
 | | -   Learner will be able to define and implement enterprise information security architecture to align with enterprise information security and risk management objectives.

 # Related Capabilities